wallacegibbon/simple-keyboard-remapper/README.md

 ## Installation

+If you only have one keyboard, the installation should be simple.

 To build, install, enable and start the service:

 ```shell
 make install
 ```

+If you have more than one keyboards, this program may not find the right device, then you need to change the systemd file to fix that.

 To stop, remove the service and uninstall the program: